ali-ezghari/Segfault3D/README.md

 # Cub3D

-A ray-casting-based 3D engine and first-person maze exploration built in C.
+A simple ray-casting 3D game inspired by Wolfenstein 3D, built in C.

 ## 🧠 Overview